FROM OUR ARTISTS

-What became apparent and exposed in this call to activism was the illusion of black unity in the slogan "Black lives Matter".
-In this national attention radiating on the black community, a cluster of cavities were brought to light.
+What became apparent and exposed in this call to activism was the illusion of black unity in the slogan "Black Lives Matter".
+In this national attention on the black community, a cluster of cavities were brought to light.
 Under the umbrella of "Black lives Matter" and this grand attempt to confront the system of oppression, the underside of this community found itself in an egocentric predicament.
-We witnessed the sub-oppressors within the black community emerged sanitised in fragility, and what should have been a time of building critical framework was instead a time for exercising the less powerful.
-The narrow lens in which we inherited from the oppressor saw a large portion of our community's vexation with the idea of oppression being multi-dimensional.
+We witnessed the sub-oppressors within the black community emerged sanitised in fragility, and what should have been a time of building critical frameworks was instead a time for exorcising the less powerful.
+The narrow lens which we inherited from the oppressor saw a large portion of our community's vexation with the idea of oppression being multi-dimensional.
 They only prioritised white supremacy, and the audacity to problematise any other system was seen as a distraction from the fight.
 This ideology is soaked in patriarchal domination, promoted by a group within our community that are desperate to assimilate whiteness.
 They are against white supremacy because it's the only structure they feel stands in the way of their turn to dominative power.
 They are positioned within our community as if their main objective is liberation for all.
 However, their protective drapes are brought down when anyone in our community tries to challenge the binaries of capitalist oppression, which to them makes their narrow fight more intricate.
 The irony is none of these fights for freedom are singular, they are intersected, and you can't remove one without the other.
 If we honour the complex layering involved in identity make-up, we can then detach from our fear of collectivism.
 When self-seeking, freedom becomes subjective; therefore, the meaning of freedom becomes an individual agenda and not for the benefit of a whole community.
-For example, a black trans person, found in the social-economics of the under-class, will be oppressed under a host of structures and so when they say "Black Trans lives Matter" they are in no means against or distracting form the black liberation fight.
-They are in fact the poster child for the black liberation fight.
+For example, a Black trans person, found in the social-economics of the under-class, will be oppressed under a host of structures - and so when they say "Black Trans Lives Matter" they are in no means against or distracting form the Black liberation fight.
+They are in fact the poster child for the Black liberation fight.
 Understanding that white supremacy is one pillar amongst others (gender and capitalism etc.) oppressing them – will allow a broader meaning of freedom for our community.

 So, in a time of wishful unity, I realised how difficult it is to naively believe race is all that is needed to unify us in the fight for freedom.
 However, in these 8 minutes and 46 seconds, I recognised that unless we denounce individualism and problematise the systems plaguing all our community – finding freedom will always be a subjective reality.
-We need to return to communalism, the process in getting there will involve critical thinking and engaged pedagogy.
-There in that moment, when we become subjects, we will find that the solutions for freedom will present themselves.
+We need to return to communalism, and the process in getting there will involve critical thinking and engaged pedagogy.
+There, in that moment, when we become subjects, we will find that the solutions for freedom will present themselves.

 Stylist: Kai Cornwall